souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

         </configuration>
         ```

-    - To enable the agent via the command line, pass the `-Dagent=true` flag when running Maven.
+    - To enable the agent via the command line, pass the `-Dagent=true` option when running Maven.
     So your next step is to run with the agent.

 7. Before running with the agent, register a separate Mojo execution in the `native` profile which allows forking the Java process.
-It is required to execute your application with the agent.
+It is required to run your application with the agent.
     ```xml
     <plugin>
         <groupId>org.codehaus.mojo</groupId>